facil-io/cstl/fio-stl.md

 #include "fio-stl.h"
 ```

-IO polling using the portable `poll` POSIX function is another area that's of common need and where many solutions are required.
+IO polling using `kqueue`, `epoll` or the portable `poll` POSIX function is another area that's of common need and where many solutions are required.

-The facil.io standard library provides a persistent polling container for evented management of small IO (file descriptor) collections using the "one-shot" model.
+The facil.io standard library provides a persistent polling container for evented management of (small) IO (file descriptor) collections using the "one-shot" model.

 "One-Shot" means that once a specific even has "fired" (occurred), it will no longer be monitored (unless re-submitted).
 If the same file desciptor is waiting on multiple event, only those events that occurred will be removed from the monitored collection.

-There's no real limit on the number of file descriptors that can be monitored, except possible system limits that the system may impose on the `poll` system call.
-However, performance will degrade significantly as the ratio between inactive vs. active IO objects being monitored increases.
+There's no real limit on the number of file descriptors that can be monitored, except possible system limits that the system may impose on the `kqueue`/`epoll`/`poll` system calls.
+However, performance will degrade significantly as the ratio between inactive vs. active IO objects being monitored increases when using the `poll` system call.

-It is recommended to use a system specific polling "engine" (`epoll` / `kqueue`) if polling thousands of persistent file descriptors.
+It is recommended to use the system specific polling "engine" (`epoll` / `kqueue`) if polling thousands of persistent file descriptors.

 By defining `FIO_POLL`, the following functions will be defined.

 **Note**: the same type and range limitations that apply to the Sockets implementation on Windows apply to the `poll` implementation.

+**Note**: when using `epoll` then the file descriptor (`fd`) will **NOT** be passed on to the callback (as `epoll` doesn't retain the data).

 ### `FIO_POLL` API